Last updated August 26, 2022

 A car’s potential value loss varies across manufacturers and models, so depreciation can be a tricky subject to navigate.
 That’s why we’ve composed this handy guide to give you all the facts about depreciation and allow you to make the best decisions when purchasing a car in the future.

 Depreciation refers to the difference between the price of a car when you buy it versus when you sell it.
 This may not seem like a huge factor when you purchase the car, but it will be when it’s time for you to sell.

-According to research by the AA, the average new car will lose up to 60% of its value within the first three years of ownership.
+The average new car will lose up to 60% of its value within the first three years of ownership.
 However, the rate of depreciation isn’t consistent across all makes and models.

 As an example of the differences in depreciation rate between manufacturers and models, we’ve included the graphs below.
 They show how the value of an Audi A3, BMW 1 Series, and Mercedes A Class will depreciate over 15 years.

 There are a number of factors that can cause the value of a car to drop, and will also explain why some cars depreciate more rapidly than others:

 The average car drives around 7500 miles per year.
 The more miles you drive, the more your car is likely to lose value.